mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/scope-and-limitations-of-the-study.md

 or there's heavy traffic.
 These results will be delivered to registered subscribers through SMS technology.
 A website of the system is available on the internet for users  to subscribe, and keeps updated on the traffic.
+The Fuzzy logic was tested to determine the efficiency in detecting the traffic throught white and black box testing.

 Traffic data that will be used to feed the system will